threefoldtech/quantum-storage/docs/operations.md

 They are available over http on the configured port at the `/metrics` path.
 Test it with `curl localhost:9100/metrics` for example.

-## A 0-db backend is broken
+## Some 0-db backends are broken

 If a 0-db backend is broken (the host is down for example) it needs to be replaced.

-Shut down the entire qsfs system, replace the malfunctioning 0-db with a new one in the zstor config and start everything again.
+Replace the malfunctioning 0-db's with new ones in the zstor config.
+For zstor to reload the config, send it a `SIGUSR1` signal (`kill -SIGUSR1`) or restart the entire qsfs system.

-The 0-stor repair subsystem will take care of rebulding the data, regenerating the shards, and storing the new shards on the new 0-db.
+The 0-stor repair subsystem will take care of rebulding the data, regenerating the shards, and storing the new shards on the new 0-db's.